approov/quickstart-android-java-okhttp/README.md

 The `<enter-your-config-string-here>` is a custom string that configures your Approov account access.
 This will have been provided in your Approov onboarding email.

 ## USING APPROOV SERVICE

+> [!WARNING]
+> You MUST never reuse an OkHttpClient object but instead obtain one from the ApproovService BEFORE making a request
+>
-You can then make Approov enabled `OkHttp` API calls by using the `OkHttpClient` available from the `ApproovService`:
+> You can then make Approov enabled `OkHttp` API calls by using the `OkHttpClient` available from the `ApproovService`:

 ```Java
 OkHttpClient client = ApproovService.getOkHttpClient();